IBM-Cloud/iot-sensor-tag/publish/README.md

 ## About
 This Node.js app allows you to connect to a [TI Sensor Tag](http://www.ti.com/tool/cc2541dk-sensor), retrieve data from its sensors, and publish that data to the [IBM IoT Cloud](https://internetofthings.ibmcloud.com/#/).
-You can run this application on a device like a Rasberry PI, Beaglebone Black, Mac, or PC, basically anything that supports the Node.js runtime and Bluetooth LE.
+You can run this application on a device such as a Raspberry PI, Beaglebone Black, Mac, or PC, basically anything that supports the Node.js runtime and Bluetooth LE.

 ## Getting The Code